-Since 1986, state wildlife agencies have contributed almost \$100 million of non-federal match through the Fall Flights initiative.
-It is expected that 48 states will contribute almost \$5 million in 2023.
-Ducks Unlimited or Manitoba Habitat Heritage Corporation match funding from the state agencies, and Canadian partners provide additional match, all of which are matched by NAWCA to multiply the impact of each state's contribution by at least four-fold.
+Since 1986, state wildlife agencies have contributed over \$100 million of non-federal match through the Fall Flights initiative.
+In 2023, the lower 48 states collectively invested just over \$5 million in Canadian habitat projects.
+Ducks Unlimited and Manitoba Habitat Conservancy will match funding from the state agencies, and Canadian partners will provide additional match, all of which are matched by NAWCA to multiply the impact of each state's contribution by at least four-fold.